Therapy for Women in Augusta, GA

 Fawning is a response from the nervous system, not a personality trait.

-Counseling for Women can help you shift out of people-pleasing and perfectionism so you can handle someone being mad or making a mistake without falling apart on the inside and without questioning your worth.
+Counseling for Women in West Augusta can help you shift out of people-pleasing and perfectionism so you can handle someone being mad or making a mistake without falling apart on the inside and without questioning your worth.

 Therapy for Women can teach you how to trust yourself again.